petele/petelepage.com/_posts/2012-12-12-using-meta-viewport.markdown

 ### Setting a specific viewport width

-To override the default viewport defined by the browser you simply need to add a viewport meta tag in the `&lt;head&gt;` section of your page:
+To override the default viewport defined by the browser you simply need to add a viewport meta tag in the `<head>` section of your page:

 {% highlight html %}
 <meta name="viewport" content="width=320" />
 {% endhighlight %}

+{% comment %}
 [caption id="attachment_2809" align="alignright" width="168"][![A page with a fixed viewport width.](/assets/vp-320-168x300.png)](/assets/vp-320.png) Figure 3- A page with a fixed viewport width.[/caption]
+{% endcomment %}

 Setting the viewport width to 320px, is similar to resizing your laptop browser window to be 320px wide, now the browser will render the page on a canvas that’s 320px wide.
 If your device is 320px, then you’re all set, the browser doesn’t have to do any scaling and you’re pretty much all set.
 Obviously not all devices are 320px wide, and your site most likely isn’t 320px wide.

 But what happens if you rotate the phone from portrait to landscape, and suddenly the device is now actually 480px wide?
 If this happens, the browser scales the content up by 50%, so that the 320px width, so that the 320px wide document is stretched to fit in the 480px wide browser window.
 Unfortunately, when this scaling is applied, less content will be displayed above the fold, and the content may look oversized.

-If you’ve designed a site for a fixed width desktop, for example, you know your page is 600px wide, then you can simply add `&lt;meta name="viewport" content="width=600" /&gt;` to the `&lt;head&gt;` of your document, which will scale the content to fit within the window.
+If you’ve designed a site for a fixed width desktop, for example, you know your page is 600px wide, then you can simply add `<meta name="viewport" content="width=600" />` to the `<head>` of your document, which will scale the content to fit within the window.
 Depending on the density of your content, this may work well, but you’ll want to test it to make sure.

 Adding a specific width viewport, is discouraged unless you’re adding it to a legacy site as a stop-gap measure until you can build a more responsive site.

 ### Setting the viewport width to the device-width

+{% comment %}
 [caption id="attachment_2810" align="alignright" width="168"][![A page with width=device-width viewport.](/assets/vp-dw-168x300.png)](/assets/vp-dw.png) Figure 4 - A page with width=device-width viewport.[/caption]
+{% endcomment %}

 Consider the sustainability of a fixed width website and how it would look given the huge variety of mobile web devices, each with a different screen size, it becomes even more of a challenge when those devices are used in landscape mode.
 For that reason, building your site using a responsive approach and placing it within the viewport without any zooming will help to make your site look great across all of those devices.
 It doesn’t need to be responsive from phone all the way to desktop, but it should at least flex from a small portrait phone, to a mid-sized mobile tablet in landscape; about 320px to 640px.